-Each entry has two validity bits associated with it to define its particular type: Empty, Valid, Skip, or RAM.
+Each entry has two validity bits (known as Skip bit and Empty bit) associated with it to define its particular type: empty, valid, skip, or RAM.
 When data is written to the active Comparand register, and the active Segment Control register reaches its terminal count, the contents of the Comparand register are automatically compared with the CAM portion of all the valid entries in the memory array.
 For added versatility, the Comparand register can be barrel-shifted right or left one bit at a time.
-A Compare instruction then can be used to force another compare between the Comparand register and the CAM portion of memory entries of any one of the four validity types.
-After a Read or Move from Memory operation, the validity bits of the location read or moved are copied into the Status register, where they can be read using Command Read cycles.
+A Compare instruction can then be used to force another compare between the Comparand register and the CAM portion of memory entries of any one of the four validity types.
+After a Read or Move from Memory operation, the validity bits of the location read or moved will be copied into the Status register, where they can be read using Command Read cycles.